Universal Islands of Adventure: Jurassic Park

 Jurassic Park is themed to the film series of the same name.
-Set after the events of the first film, the area undertakes the guise of the John Hammond's dinosaur theme park featured in the series.
+Set after the events of the first film, the area undertakes the guise of John Hammond's dinosaur theme park featured in the series.
 As such, the area is filled with the attractions and exhibits one would find in the "real" Jurassic Park, including thrill rides and discovery-based exhibits.

 The Wizarding World of Harry Potter – Hogsmeade

 The Wizarding World of Harry Potter – Hogsmeade is themed around the Harry Potter universe, authored by J. K. Rowling.
 It officially opened to the public on June 18, 2010.
 On May 31, 2007, Universal announced that it had secured the licensing rights from Warner Bros. and Rowling to incorporate the Harry Potter franchise to Islands of Adventure.
 The 20 acre island features attractions, shops, and restaurants set inside such locations as the Forbidden Forest, Hogsmeade Village, and the iconic Hogwarts Castle.
 Ground breaking began in 2007, with the official opening scheduled for June 18, 2010, as announced on March 25, 2010.
 As part of the promotion for the then-upcoming area, a behind-the-scenes documentary on production of the park section is included on the Blu-ray and DVD release of Harry Potter and the Half-Blood Prince.

 There are five main attractions in the Wizarding World of Harry Potter:

 There is also a singing Frog Choir and a Triwizard Spirit Rally held in the town center.
 These events feature Hogwarts, Beauxbatons, and Durmstrang students.

 An expansion of The Wizarding World of Harry Potter, based on the Diagon Alley and London settings from the series, opened on July 8, 2014, at the adjacent Universal Studios Florida park in the former site of the park's Jaws attraction.
 The Hogwarts Express attraction connects the two areas of The Wizarding World of Harry Potter in each park.